-The school recognises and values parents' knowledge of their child's disability and its effect on their ability to carry out everyday activities and respects the parents' and child's right to confidentiality.
+The school recognises and values parents' knowledge of their child's disability and its effect on their ability to carry out everyday activities and respects the parent's and child's right to confidentiality.

-The Accessibility Plan contains objectives to:
+The Accessibility Plan contains objectives to:-

-- 1. Increase access to the curriculum for pupils with special educational needs and disabilities expanding the curriculum as necessary to ensure that pupils with a disability are as equally prepared for life as the able-bodied pupils (if a school fails to do this it is in breach of its duties under the Equalities Act 2010).
-This covers teaching and learning and the wider curriculum of the school such as participation in after-school clubs, leisure and cultural activities and schools visits.
-It also covers the provision of specialist or auxiliary aids and equipment, which may assist these pupils in accessing the curriculum within a reasonable timeframe. - 2.
+- 1. Increase access to the curriculum for pupils with Special Educational Needs and Disabilities expanding the curriculum as necessary to ensure that pupils with a disability are as equally prepared for life as the able-bodied pupils (if a school fails to do this they are in breach of their duties under the Equalities Act 2010).
+This covers teaching and learning and the wider curriculum of the school such as participation in after-school clubs, leisure and cultural activities or schools visits it also covers the provision of specialist or auxiliary aids and equipment, which may assist these pupils in accessing the curriculum within a reasonable timeframe. - 2.
 Improve and maintain access to the physical environment of the school, adding specialist facilities as necessary this covers improvements to the physical environment of the school and physical aids to access education within a reasonable timeframe. - 3.
 Improve the delivery of written information to pupils, staff, parents and visitors with disabilities.
 Examples might include hand-outs, timetables, textbooks and information about the school and school events.
 The information should be made available in various preferred formats within a reasonable timeframe.

-Objective Person(s) Timescale Actions to achieve: Success Criteria No. responsible 1 Head of School Ongoing Ensure Evolve (educational visits management portal) is used to consider adaptations to all curricular and extra-curricular educational visits.
-Communication between staff and parents of children with SEND, through termly IEP reviews, All children have access to a broad and balanced curricular and extra-curricular provision.
-Stakeholder feedback demonstrates effective communication between school and home,

-Educational Visits Coordinator SENDco to ensure all needs are met during the implementation of the curriculum and extracurricular activities.
-IEPs and EHCPs actively reflect the adaptations required (if any) for children with SEND to be successful in and out of the classroom. especially in regards to adaptations for curricular and extra-curricular provision. - SENCo monitoring reflects improved provision contained in IEP and EHCP documentation.
-2 Head of School H&S adviser Ongoing Any new issues relating to the physical environment of the school are identified.
+Objective Person(s) Timescale Actions to achieve: No. responsible Timescale Actions to define ve.
+1 Headteacher Class teacher SENCo Ongoing Ensure Evolve is used to consider adaptations to all curricular and extra-curricular activities.
+Use 1:1 teaching assistants (as appropriate) to support children's access to the entire curriculum.
+Communication between staff and parents of children with SEND, to ensure all needs are met during the implementation of the curricular and extra-curricular.
+IEPs and EHCP actively reflect the adaptations required (if any) for children with SEND to be successful in and out of the classroom.
+2 Headteacher H&S adviser Ongoing Any new issues are identified.
+Advice from occupational therapists sought to inform classroom environments.
 Environments reflect whole-school provision maps, to ensure all learners are able to access the curriculum and classroom.
 The most recent research is used to inform classroom environments and their impact of children, especially those with SEND.
-Pupil voice is heard and acted upon through the school council, worry boxes in classes and trusted adults.
-The school is prepared for a wide range of SEND as its environments, where reasonable, have been adapted.
-Whole-school provision maps and staff training are used to provide effective learning environments for students with SEND, so that they are able to better access learning without unnecessary individual adaptations.
-Pupil voice (within IEPs) reflect students feelings that their needs are better understood and met.
-3 Head of School Admin staff Ongoing Information is presented in ways that are easy to access, e.g. modified/translated texts; screen reading technology/support; paper-based versions of documents.
-Translated/adapted versions are easily available via the office and parents are reminded of this every term through the school newsletter.
+Pupil voice is heard and acted upon.
+3 Admins Headteacher Ongoing Information is presented in ways that are easy to access.
+Translated/adapted versions are easily available via the office.
 Translation function available on website.
 Additional support is offered for those unable to access written information.
-Stakeholders are able to access all information easily.
-Parent survey reflects that they are able to access information, especially that relating to SEND, easily.